rustambaku13/CNG213-FriendList/README.md

 # CNG-FriendList
-## A simple FriendList terminal application developed as part of university assignment project
+A simple FriendList terminal application developed as part of university assignment (2017)